NikeSpengler/WeatherApp-React/README.md

 A weather app.
 Please try it out, following the demo adress bellow.

 ## Built in:
-Made with: React, Vite, OpenWatherMap(API) and styled by Emotion/Styled.
+React, Vite, OpenWeatherMap(API) and styled by Emotion/Styled.

 ## Demo:
 https://weather-nike-spengler.netlify.app/